UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

 ### Configuration

 Configuration of the keyboard can be modified globally or per-keymap by using [macro events](reference-manual.md).
 For instance, macro named `$onInit` is executed on power-cycling and on config reload.
-For instance, it may contain following module configuration:
+E.g., it may look like this:

 ```
 # enable extended commands in case you are using stock firmware.